San Lawrenz

 The Dwejra nature reserve is administratively part of the town.
-Prominently in the reserve is the Fungus Rock, and formerly also the Azure Window landmark before its collapse on March 8 2017.
+Prominent in the reserve is the Fungus Rock, and formerly also the Azure Window landmark before its collapse on March 8, 2017.

 Overview

 It is built on a plain surrounded by three hills, Għammar, Gelmus and Ta' Dbieġi.
 The latter, Ta' Dbieġi, rises 195 metres above sea level and is Gozo's highest point.
-In the limits of San Lawrenz, there is also the bay of Dwejra, known for its strange geological faults.